simsoll/frontend-first-assignment/handover.md

 * figure/ground + closure creates some depth in an overall flat-designed page.
 It makes the call-to-action (the button) stand out.
 * symmetry:

+* similarity:
-* similarity: buttons, icons on purchases-widgets and purchases
+** widgets, button and purchases follows the same design ** buttons, icons on purchases-widgets and purchases

-*The construction worker should be able to purchase from t he mobile phone or tablet and rapidly find products while working in the field.*

-When logged in as a worker the product pages should be in focus.
-However, the purchase history should still be visible for the worker to see what have previously been purchased and if the purchases have been approved.

-*The target user for the desktop version is administration people in an office who needs to verify and approve purchases.*
- - focus: purchase history (purchases need to have states: purchased, confirmed)
- - purchase still needs to be possible

-### Responsive design
-As the users are going to access the website using both smartphones, tablets and desktop computers the website will need to be responsive adjusting the content based on the available screen dimensions.

-### Navigation
-Use tabs instead of a navigation bar.
-Why?
-Found out where in [Krug] this is mentioned!

- * Should be connected with the content
- * Brand logo as escape hatch
- * Search box, as some people will only use search boxes for navigation (or if they are in a hurry)
-    * Don’t make it hard for the user – stick to the formula
- * Users should always have a sense of where they are
-    * Logo in top left should get people back to the home page (gives a fresh start)
-    * Highlight navigation bars indicating the current location (“You are here”).
-Can be used in combination with tabs both from primary (top) navigation and secondary (left) navigation thereby improving the visual cues.
- * Don’t invent the wheel – people expect navigation to be in standard places
- * Lower-level navigation should get the same attention when designing as the top-level
- * Every page needs a name.
-Page names are the street signs of the Web.
- * Whatever page the users is on, he/she should always be able to answer (the gangster/trunk test)
-    * What site is this?
-(Site ID)
-    * What page am I on?
-(Page name)
-    * What are the major sections of this site?
-(Sections)
-    * What are my options at this level?
-(Local navigation)
-    * Where am I in the scheme of things? (“You are here” indicators)
-    * How can I search?

-### User variety

-## Choice of colours and fonts
-*You have to balance these elements and your choices shall spring from a knowledge of user profile, context of use, and content.*

-How can we use the color to enhance user experience
-* in the field?
-* in the office?

-# Technical part

-## Technical considerations
+## Technical part
-* JSON files are used instead of a database with the following entities
- * Products
- * Purchases
- * Users
+The site is using a Node.js with Express to easily setup and have a web server running.
+Using CSS frameworks or any MV* JavaScript framework has not been allowed.
+Instead the web server is using node-sass-middleware, which automatically compiles Sass files.
+Furthermore, Express Handlebars is used, which is a Handlebars view engine for Express that is circumventing a lot of repetition in the mark-up source files.

+The web server is not connected to any database, but is using two services that serve the product catalog and a few pre-made purchases, so the Purchase page is not completely empty.
+These two services also handle state changes when adding purchases, but be aware that restarting the web server will also reset these services to their initial state.

-* A simple barcode detection algorithm is used by just choosing a random product among the available/filtered products
+The barcode scanner is implemented by picking a random product from the product catalog and applying the picture from the Camera API.
-* Interaction triggers both ajax post against back-end and front-end logic to enhance user experience (more fluid experience instead of reloading the page for every interaction)
- * server roundtrip vs instant update in UI (improved responsiveness and user experience)
-* pagination implementation (load everything/long initial load + responsiveness vs load incrementaly vs ajax call/infinity scrolling)
- * mention that due to the implementation details it is not possible/complicated to go the infinity scrolling route

-## Technologies, libraries and frameworks
-* Handlebars

-## Setting up
+To have a more fluent user experience every interaction on the site triggers a post request to the web server updating the current state on the server.
+Client-side JavaScript is afterwards updating the UI instantly mitigating re-rendering of the whole page after every interaction.

+The product catalog pagination on the Product page is solved using url's with query strings containing the page number.
+The pressing the pagination buttons triggers a get request containing the page number which is processed by the web server which then responds by serving a page with products corresponding to the requested page.

-## Build process
+### Build process
-Be cautious when updating font-awesome as it might break the build process as the appropiate css and font files are not copied to the ./public/vendor folder.
-The "main" property in .bower.json file should look like the following to insure with css and font files are copied correctly to the ./public/vendor/ folder
+Be aware that updating font-awesome might prevent the web server from running as the necessary css and font files are not copied to the ./public/vendor folder.
+The "main" property in .bower.json file should look like the following to insure the css and font files are copied correctly to the ./public/vendor/ folder

 '''javascript
   "main": [